 An introduction to the legal system, with emphasis on the law as it affects business relationships.
-Historical, social and moral factors are examined in an attempt to convey the dynamic nature of legal rules.
-Topics include the creation, nature and enforcement of legal obligations; the law of contracts from common law to the Uniform Commercial Code; sales under the Uniform Commercial Code; business ethics and the law.
+Historical, social and moral factors are examined in an attempt to convey the

 CJ 316 Business Law II (3 SH)

 Pre-Requisite(s): CJ 315 or permission of instructor.
 A continuation of the study of legal principles as they affect business.
 Topics include real and personal property, secured transactions, commercial paper, forms of business organization, bankruptcy, securities regulation, antitrust and government regulation including environmental, consumer and employment law.
 This course is recommended for students planning to take the CPA examination.